MicrosoftDocs/connected-spaces/articles/camera-placement-checklist.md

-# Checklist for placing cameras for use with Dynamics 365 Connected Store
+# Checklist for placing and installing cameras for use with Dynamics 365 Connected Store

 Dynamics 365 Connected Store requires Loss Prevention (LP) cameras installed within your space to process customer actions as they move and interact within your store.